zeineb12/tweet_classification/README.md

 ## Files
 - `run.py` : creates the .csv file used in our best prediction on AIcrowd

 - `preprocessing.py`: contains the required methods to clean the training set and the test set

 - `neural_networks.py` : contains the following neural nets algo:
 	- simple neural net
 	- recurrent neural net with long-short term memory
 	- recurrent neural net with bidirectional long-short term memory
 	- recurrent neural net with gated recurrent unit
 	- convolutional neural network

 - `ml_models.py` : trains and validates our classifiers and prints their accuracy on the validation set.
-You should call this file as follows: ```$ python ml_models.py 'model_name'``` where 'model_name' can be one of the following:
+\\You should run this file as follows: ```$ python ml_models.py 'model_name'```
+\\where 'model_name' can be one of the following:
 	- baseline: for a Naive Bayes classifier that uses Count Vectorization
 	- bayes: for a Naive Bayes classifier with hinge loss that uses TF-IDF Vectorization
 	- sgd: for a [Stochastic Gradient Descent Classifier](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.SGDClassifier.html) that uses TF-IDF Vectorization
 	- svm: for a [Support Vector Classification](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html) that uses TF-IDF Vectorization
 	- logistic: for a regularized logistic regression that uses TF-IDF Vectorization

 - `create_embeddings.py` : creates word2vec vectors from the dataset

 - `ensemble.py` : computes the majority voting of the predictions of 3 different models

 - `utils.py`

-- `Rapport_ML_2.pdf` : 4 pages report explaining
+- `Rapport_ML_2.pdf` : 4 pages report explaining our approach and trials an errors

-## Team members

-Sarah Antille
-Lilia Ellouz
-Zeineb Sahnoun

 ## Result:
-- ?? % accuracy of prediction
+- 0.880 accuracy on AIcrowd where we are ranked 8th among all the groups.

 ## Run

-To obtain the same predictions than us, run the python script `run.py` .
-It will produce a file `submissions.csv` that can be submitted on the web page of the challenge
+To obtain the same predictions we used for the AIcrowd submission, run the python script `run.py` .
+It will produce a file `submissions.csv` that can be submitted on the web page of the challenge.

 ## Remarks